-9.0 Definitions
+10.0 Definitions

-- 9.1 A pupil is classed as absent if they arrive after the register has closed or if they do not attend for any reason. - 9.2 An authorised absence is when approval has been given in advance for a pupil of compulsory school age to be absent for a specific (legal) purpose, or we have accepted an explanation offered afterwards as justification for absence from a parent or carer.
-This may include: - a. an absence for illness for which we have granted leave, - b. medical or dental appointments may be granted leave where every attempt has been made to arrange outside of school hours, has been unsuccessful and so cannot be avoided, or where the appointment is a genuine emergency, - c. religious or cultural observances for which we have granted leave.
+- 10.1 A pupil is classed as absent if they arrive after the register has closed or if they do not attend for any reason. - 10.2 An authorised absence is when approval has been given in advance for a pupil of compulsory school age to be absent for a specific (legal) purpose, or we have accepted an explanation offered afterwards as justification for absence from a parent or carer.
+An authorised absence is still an absence and as such should be avoided wherever possible. - 10.3 Reasons may include: - a. an absence for illness for which we have granted leave, - b. medical or dental appointments may be granted leave where every attempt has been made to arrange outside of school hours, has been unsuccessful and so cannot be avoided, or where the appointment is a genuine emergency, - c. religious or cultural observances for which we have granted leave.
 The day must be exclusively set apart for religious observance by the religious body to which the parents or pupil belong.
-Where necessary, we will seek advice from the parents' religious body about whether it has set the day apart for religious observance and - d. an absence due to a change in exceptional circumstances. - 9.3 An unauthorised absence is defined as one where we are not satisfied with the reasons given for the absence.
-Reasons may include: - a. parents keeping children from attending unnecessarily or without reason, - b. missing sessions before or during the school day, - c. absences which have never been properly explained, - d. arrival after the register has closed, - e. day trips and holidays in term time and - f. leaving school without authorisation during the school day. - 9.4 Persistent absence is defined as: 10% or more of sessions missed (based on each pupil's possible sessions).
-Absences may be authorised or unauthorised.
+Where necessary, we will seek advice from the parents' religious body about whether it has set the day apart for religious observance and - d. an absence due to a change in exceptional circumstances. - 10.4 The codes used for authorised absence set out by the DfE are outlined below: